AdobeDocs/commerce-admin.en/help/catalog/catalog-flat.md

 Commerce typically stores catalog data in multiple tables, based on the Entity-Attribute-Value (EAV) model.
 Because product attributes are stored in many tables, SQL queries are sometimes long and complex.

-In contrast, a flat catalog creates new tables on the fly, where each row contains all the necessary data about a product or category.
+In contrast, a flat catalog creates tables on the fly, where each row contains all the necessary data about a product or category.
 A flat catalog is updated automatically—either every minute, or according to your cron job.
 Flat catalog indexing can also speed up the processing of catalog and cart price rules.
 A catalog with as many as 500,000 SKUs can be indexed quickly as a flat catalog.

 >[!NOTE]
 >